Newborn Screening Program Pilot for Spinal Muscular Atrophy and Primary Immunodeficiency in NSW & ACT

 Project Overview

-In an Australian first, this two-year pilot study will see all babies born in NSW and ACT hospitals offered screening for Spinal Muscular Atrophy (SMA) and Primary Immunodeficiencies (PID).
+In a groundbreaking Australian initiative, this two-year pilot study introduced screening for Spinal Muscular Atrophy (SMA) and Primary Immunodeficiencies (PID) for babies born in NSW and ACT hospitals.

-Furthermore it will faciliate further improvements to the newborn screening process in NSW/ACT and may provide useful information for other countries and jurisdiction that plan to establish or adapt their screening procedures to include SMA and PID.
-It will also collect comprehensive longitudinal follow up data to provide a better understanding of the impact of newly detected newborns with SMA and PID on outcomes and the healthcare system.
+Moreover, it enhanced the newborn screening process in NSW/ACT and offered valuable insights for other regions and countries planning to expand their screening procedures to include SMA and PID.
+The study also gathered comprehensive longitudinal follow-up data, shedding light on the impact of early detection of SMA and PID on both outcomes and the healthcare system.

 Facilities